TOWARDS THE ABOLITION OF NUCLEAR WEAPONRY: A THEOLOGICAL APPROACH

 Messiah/First Coming=Christ/Second Coming.

-That elect position in the world puts the USA above all other
+the world puts the USA above all other

 countries, accountable to nobody but God, certainly not to the